pavanbalajin/financial-demo/data/nlu.md

 - check deposits for last week
 - total deposits over last year
 - how much was deposited in January
+- How much money went into my account last month?

 ## intent:deny
 - not really